 A fever is a body temperature that is higher than normal.
 Your child’s temperature will vary with age, activity, and even the time of day.
-Babies have a higher temperature than older children.
+For example, babies have a higher temperature than older children.
+In fact, studies show that healthy babies aged 18 to 24 months can have a temperature of 101°F (38.3◦ C).
 And everyone’s temperature is highest between late afternoon and early evening and lowest between midnight and early morning.

 A normal temperature can be anywhere from 97.5°F (36.4°C) and 99.5°F (37.5°C).
 Most health care providers consider a temperature above 100.4°F (38°C) as a sign of a fever.

 A fever is important in helping your baby or child fight an infection.
 Running a fever may be a sign that your baby has the flu or COVID-19.
 If your baby has an illness of some kind, their body temperature will increase.
 This increase in body temperature is a sign that some of the body’s other natural defenses, such as white blood cells, are attacking the infection.
 A fever will make your baby feel uncomfortable.
 It may make them need more fluids, breathe faster and have a faster heart rate.

 Getting a vaccine or teething also can cause your baby to run a fever.